 By not giving you everything you need to pass.
 By keeping out key material so that you’ll have to buy their courses at a premium.

-They offer free multiple choice questions and task-based simulations, completely for free.
+They offer free CPA Exam questions and task-based simulations, completely for free.

 Yikes.
 With prices like that, it’s no wonder everybody’s looking for free material.

-But Don’t Give Up Just Yet… CPA Exam Questions Are A ‘Thing'
+But Don’t Give Up Just Yet… Free CPA Exam Questions Are A ‘Thing'

 Now, it’s not all bad that companies are trying to sell you something because the cold hard truth is…